afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/money-balances.md

 Thus, if given a choice between $P$ dollars today, or the same $P$ dollars one investment period in the future, you would _always_ choose (assuming you were a rational investor) to take the $P$ now; you could invest those $P$ dollars now in a risk-free product and get $F = (1+i)\times{C}$ back, where $F>C$.
 The only case where it makes sense to take the future money is if $i=0$, i.e., $F = P$ (which is forbidden by the condition $i>0$).

-But, this explanation assumes that a _risk-free_ investment exists that always returns $i>0$.
+This explanation assumes that a _risk-free_ investment exists that always returns $i>0$.
 Does such an investment exist?
+[Unfortunately no, the _risk-free_ investment is only a theoretical concept](https://www.investopedia.com/terms/r/risk-freerate.asp).
+However, the _risk-free rate of return_ $i$ is often approximated by the [yield on 10-year US Treasury bonds](https://www.bloomberg.com/markets/rates-bonds/government-bonds/us).

 ````